AplaProject/apla-docs-en/source/topics/script.rst

     Add example.

-.. _simvolio-RemoveVDE:
+.. _simvolio-RemoveOBS:

-RemoveVDE
+RemoveOBS
 ---------

-Removes the process of the specified VDE.
+Removes the process of the specified OBS.
 Stops and removes linked processes.

 .. todo::

     Clarify about linked processes.
+Check that it works as described.

-This function can be used only in VDE Master mode.
+This function can be used only in OBS Master mode.

 Syntax
 """"""

 .. code-block:: text

-    RemoveVDE(VDEName string)
+    RemoveOBS(OBSName string)

-.. describe:: VDEName
+.. describe:: OBSName

-    Name for a VDE.
+    Name for a OBS.

     Can contain only letters and numbers.
 Space symbols cannot be used.